 Summary: This draft Recommendation provides a comprehensive assessment framework for video authenticity detection services.
 It specifies the requirements, assessment categories, key metrics, and methods to evaluate the capabilities of video authenticity detection services.
 Assessment categories cover the detection of various forms of intra-frame and inter-frame manipulation, as well as the overall performance of authenticity detection services.
 By establishing a structured, criteria- based approach, this draft Recommendation would guide the development, evaluation, and selection of reliable and effective video authenticity detection services.

+Creative Commons

+SDO/Group: Creative Commons (CC)

+Link: https://creativecommons.org/

+Status: Published

+Media Types: any, especially images

+Summary: CC is a ubiquitous online open licensing system that serves the legal layer of the open infrastructure of sharing.
+The licenses allow content originators to identify how their digital asset can or cannot be used, for example for derivative works, commercial purposes, or must be shared alike.

 Standardization Map